tardate/LittleArduinoProjects/Kraft/Typhoon/README.md

 The kit is designed to have a free spinning propeller, but I don't think particularly designed to have an electric motor installed.
 There is ample room however, and I installed a 6.5 x 8mm micro DC Motor rated for 1.5V 0.005A and 20000RPM.
-This was from my stash or parts - but originally purchased from aliexpress.
+This was from my stash of parts - but originally purchased from aliexpress.

 Installing the motor means changing the sequence of assembly slightly, and also solving a few problems: